Abstract Factory Pattern

 • Isolates the users from implementations of various products as users interact with interfaces only.

-• Uniformity of a single-family is maintained throughout the program.
+• Uniformity of a single family is maintained throughout the program.

-• This pattern makes changing product families very easy.
+• Makes changing product families very easy.

 Applications of Abstract Factory

 • In many Java libraries.
 For example, in XPathFactory, the newInstance() method returns a factory object of XPathFactory, which is used to create XPath objects.
+Another notable Java library that utilizes this pattern is TransformerFactory (see here).
+Its functionality is similar to XPathFactory.

 • ET++ is an object-oriented application framework implemented in C++ that employs this design pattern for achieving portability across different window systems.